grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 - Rectangle
 - Triangle

-### Metric value
+#### Metric value

-The metric value element lets you easily select the data you want to display on a canvas.
+The metric value element lets you select the data you want to display on a canvas.
 This element has a unique “edit” mode that can be triggered either through the context menu “Edit” option or by double clicking.
 When in edit mode you can select which field data that you want to display.

 {{< video-embed src="/static/img/docs/canvas-panel/canvas-metric-value-9-2-0.mp4" max-width="750px" caption="Metric value element demo" >}}

-### Text
+#### Text

-The text element lets you easily add text to the canvas.
+The text element lets you add text to the canvas.
 The element also supports an editing mode, triggered via either double clicking or the edit menu option in the context menu.

 {{< video-embed src="/static/img/docs/canvas-panel/canvas-text-9-2-0.mp4" max-width="750px" caption="Text element demo" >}}

-### Icon
+#### Icon

 The icon element lets you add a supported icon to the canvas.
 Icons can have their color set based on thresholds or value mappings.

-#### Add a custom icon
+##### Add a custom icon

 You can add a custom icon by referencing an SVG file.
 To add a custom icon, follow these steps: